FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 authors: ["rob-marcer"]
 ---

 As part of our preparations for FlowForge 1.0 we have been testing various real world scenarios to see where we can add to our documentation and where we might be able to improve our releases to make the install process easier for users.
-As benefit of that testing we have been able to hone various real world installation processes and we wanted to share one of those with you today.
+As a benefit of that testing we have been able to hone various real world installation processes and we wanted to share one of those with you today.
 <!--more-->

-In this first of three articles, we are going to run through the process for installing FlowForge on a Google Cloud Platform (GCP) virtual machine (VM) using Docker.
+In this first of three articles, we are going to run through the process for installing FlowForge on Google Cloud Platform (GCP) within a virtual machine (VM) using Docker.

 We have set ourselves the goal of delivering a production environment.
 We want this installation benefit from:

 - Email alerts (emails to users when they are added to teams etc)
 - HTTPS access to the install
-- FlowForge Device deployment via the included MQTT server that comes in our Docker build
+- FlowForge [Device](https://flowforge.com/docs/user/concepts/#device) deployment via the included MQTT server that comes in our Docker build

-We will follow up with a second article covering the process of getting HTTPS running and then we will close out the series by covering how to use the Devices features of FlowForge.
+We will follow up with a second article covering the process of getting HTTPS running then we will close out the series by covering how to use the [Devices](https://flowforge.com/docs/user/concepts/#device) features of FlowForge.

 # Prerequisites